 People are at the heart and soul of Independent Media.
-Together with our growing unique online audience of nearly three million, our print publications have a loyal readership in excess of six million while our star magazines, GQ and Glamour, in partnership with Condé Nast International, offer a combined readership of 17,1 million local and international readers.
+Together with our growing unique online audience of over 10 million users (source Google Analytics: Jan 2021), our print publications have a loyal readership in excess of 5.4 million while our star magazines, GQ and Glamour, in partnership with Condé Nast International, offer a combined readership of 17,1 million local and international readers.

 Independent Media is geared for growth.
 With the adoption of best global practice, investment in state-of-the art technology and the employment of highly skilled individuals, the company aims to become the leading content provider across media platforms in Africa.

 As one of the oldest printing, publishing, and distribution companies of newspapers over the past 100 years in South Africa, what was formerly known as the Argus Group during the pinnacle era of mining, has surfaced as a precious gem that has only increased its value over the years.

 The first newspaper launched by the Argus Publishing Group was the Cape Argus in 1857, which was the first afternoon daily in Cape Town.
 Modelled on the traditional best standard of the Times of London, the Cape Times was launched as a morning daily in 1876 to satisfy the growing demand for newspapers in the city.
 Equivalents like The Mercury, and The Daily News were launched in Durban to cater for the growing cluster of English speaking immigrants in the Durban region.
 The launch of Weekend supplements like the Weekend Argus in Cape Town and the Sunday Tribune in Durban, added to the flourishing print business of the Argus Group.